 Let’s start with the basics, Korean numbers 1 through 10.
 After all, these are the numbers you’ll use most often.
 Whether you’re asking for a table for two or asking for “one of those please,” we often use smaller numbers in everyday life.

-So if you’re pressed for time, or just trying to apply the 80/20 rule of vocab, these are the Korean number words you’ll use the most.
+So if you’re pressed for time, or just trying to apply the 80/20 rule to vocab, these are the Korean number words you’ll use the most.

 The only challenging part?
 There are two Korean writing systems: Sino-Korean numbers and Native Korean numbers.

 (If you’ve studied Japanese before, this may not surprise you.
-Japanese numbers are the same way.)
+Japanese numbers work the same way.)

 Despite coming up with their own way of writing, they both kept Chinese characters.
 You see this with hanja (Chinese characters) in Korean.

 So, let’s first look at the China System.